python4mpia/python4mpia/installation/python_install.rst

 Installing a scientific Python distribution
 ===========================================

+In order to run the examples to be presented in the workshops, your Python installation will need to meet the :ref:`python_pkg_requirements`.
 Unless you are confident with (and enjoy) tracking down compiler errors and other issues related to package incompatibilities, we strongly recommend using a pre-built binary Python distribution.
 For MacOS in particular there are a whole slew of options for Python which don't play well together.
 Even if you already have an installation on your system you will probably save time in the long run by starting fresh with a binary Python distribution.

 For Windows, MacOS and linux non-root installation, **the easiest option** is to use the `Free Enthought Python Distribution
 <http://www.enthought.com/products/epd_free.php>`_
-(EPDFree). `Enthought <http://www.enthought.com>`_ sponsors much of the development `NumPy`_ and `SciPy`_, EPDFree is a bundled binary distribution of Python including a set of useful packages.
-For the Python for Astronomers workshop series held at the Harvard Center for Astrophysics in 2011, over 50 astronomers successfully installed and used EPD on a variety of platforms (including Windows).  *All the installation instructions that follow are written assuming this option.*
+(EPDFree). `Enthought <http://www.enthought.com>`_ sponsors much of the development for `NumPy`_ and `SciPy`_.
+EPDFree is a bundled binary distribution of Python including a set of useful packages.
+For the Python for Astronomers workshop series held at the Harvard Center for Astrophysics in 2011, over 50 astronomers successfully installed and used EPD on a variety of platforms (including Windows).

 **Alternatives to EPDFree**